szastupov/player/README.md

 ## Getting started
 You need a running instance of the music bot, refer to its [readme](https://github.com/szastupov/musicbot/blob/master/README.md) to get it up and running.

-Thn fire up your console and run:
+Then fire up your console and run:

 ```
 $ npm install